 What We Know: The Cloverfield Paradox’s Oren Uziel is reportedly writing a script based on the Girl of Steel.
 Like The Flash feature film, it will presumably ignore the successful television series on The CW and tell its own version of Kara Zor-El’s first few days as a superhero on Earth.
 With Man of Steel star Henry Cavill’s DC future in doubt, it is unlikely that Superman will show up and help greet the cinematic Kara.
 The producers of the 1984 Supergirl film also tried to get then-Superman Christopher Reeve to appear in the film, but his presence was limited to a poster on a dorm room wall.

-How It Fits in the DC Extended Universe: The film will presumably be set within the DC film continuity whether Cavill appears or not.
-The studio is interested in creating a cohesive whole with lower-profile characters thanks to the success of the first Wonder Woman picture.
-Supergirl also offers the opportunity to make a Superman-style movie without his baggage or distracting notoriety.
+How It Fits in the DC Extended Universe: The film will presumably be set within the DC film continuity, though the studio appears less interested in creating strong ties between its superhero movies at the moment.
+Instead, they are looking make director showcases with lower-profile characters – if you can call a character with their own television show “low profile.”
+Nevertheless, Supergirl offers the opportunity to make a Superman-style movie without his baggage or distracting notoriety.

 Release Date: TBD

 What We Know: Ray Fisher has been set to star as Vic Stone in a 2020 Cyborg film since 2014, but no director or screenwriter have ever been announced.
 Many have doubted the film will ever materialize despite still being on the calendar.
 In September, Fisher suggested fans of the character may need to become more vocal to make the film a reality.